Valorant Patch Notes 2.08

 These are basic tools, but they are useful in making life easier for professional teams.
 Riot Games says it's listening to coaches to develop relevant new features that could enhance their position.

 The hunt for disrespectful players continues.
 This time, Riot Games is improving its communication regarding reports.
 Players who have reported a disruptive player will receive a notification if the offender has been penalized.
 On the other side, players who have broken the rules will receive a written warning before receiving their first penalty.

 On the surface, it doesn't change much.
 Communication between the players and the court is essential to cleaning up the landscape.
 If players feel that their reports are useless, they will stop reporting and the troublemakers will continue to break the rules.
 In addition, receiving a warning can be a real wake-up call for some players.
 It's almost more important that players think that there are no troublemakers on Valorant, rather than that there simply aren't any.
 It's partly a psychological battle.

-For more details on the bugs fixed, see the full Patch Notes 2.08 on the official Valorant website.
+For more details on the bugs fixed, see the full Patch Notes 2.08 on the official website of Valorant.